 Photographing the human eye is one of the most rewarding subjects to work with when done right.
 The eyes are full of character and are naturally magnetic for viewers.
 However, there are technical challenges we need to explore before starting.
 So how do we go about photographing the human eye properly?

-What Lens Should I Use for Human Eye Photography?
+What Lens Should I Use To Photograph Human Eye?

 While regular zoom lenses seem like the obvious solution, they, unfortunately, have limitations that aren’t obvious at first.
 Zoom lenses can often create a decently close perspective.
 However, they don’t have the close focus ability you need for a high reproduction ratio that helps you capture fine details.